-For 32-bit timer/counter operation, Timer4 is the lsw and Timer5 is the msw of the 32-bit timer.
+For 32-bit timer/counter operation, Timer4 is the least significant word and Timer5 is the most significant word of the 32-bit timer.

 For 32-bit timer operation, T5CON control bits are ignored.
 Only T4CON control bits are used for setup and control.
-Timer4 clock and gate inputs are utilized for the 32-bit timer module, but an interrupt is generated with the Timer5 interrupt flag (T5IF) and the interrupt is enabled with the Timer5 Interrupt Enable bit (T5IE).
+Timer4 clock and gate inputs are utilized for the 32-bit timer module, but an interrupt is generated with the Timer5 Interrupt Flag (T5IF) and the interrupt is enabled with the Timer5 Interrupt Enable bit (T5IE).